VinzSpring/Chefkoch-API/README.md

 This project was made for machine learning researcers who'd need to craft a database of different dishes and their ingredients.

+## The recipe objects don't contain data on how to cook the recipe, since this project's only intend is to craft a database for analyzing ingredients.

 ## Example/How to use
 ```python
 #get all available dish categories